dnikles/JSS-API-Demo/README.md

 ## Deploying your script

-I don't deploy scripts to users so I wrap the script and Cocoa Dialog together in an app using [Platypus](
+I don't deploy scripts to users so I wrap the script and Cocoa Dialog together in an app using [Platypus](http://sveinbjorn.org/platypus)

+Give it a name, select the script path, bundle cocoa dialog, select no interface, and click Create App